mim-uw/eXplainableMachineLearning-2025/Homeworks/HW1/README.md

 The purpose of the second homework is to learn about the method of calculating fairness statistics.

-Calculate these statistics for a model developed on a data from `https://github.com/ahxt/fair_fairness_benchmark/` (https://arxiv.org/abs/2306.09468).
+Calculate these statistics for a set of models trained on a data from `https://github.com/ahxt/fair_fairness_benchmark/` (https://arxiv.org/abs/2306.09468).

 Submit your homework as a pull request to this directory.
 It should be in a form of knitr/notebook script submitted to this GitHub, to directory `Homeworks/HW1/FirstnameLastname`.

 ## Deadline

-2023-10-18 EOD
+2024-10-18 EOD

 ## Task 1

 We have two populations Blue (privileged) and Red (unprivileged), with the Blue population being 9 times larger than the Red population.

 Individuals from both populations are requesting to attend XAI training to improve competency in this important area.
 Number of places is limited.
 The administrators of the training have decided to give priority to enrolling individuals who may need this training in the future, although unfortunately it is difficult to predict who will benefit.